 Running the upgrade

 Once you are done with the repo setup use zypper dup to upgrade.

 Now go make some coffee and have a lot of fun when using our rolling release.

 Meanwhile don't forget to subscribe to the mailinglist to stay up to date with the Factory development.

 Sometimes zypper fails to upgrade indicating it cannot find some files like this:

 Retrieving: monitoring-tools-1.14.0-4.2.x86_64.rpm ......................................................................................................[error]
 File './x86_64/monitoring-tools-1.14.0-4.2.x86_64.rpm' not found on medium 'http://download.opensuse.org/repositories/server:/monitoring/openSUSE_Tumbleweed/'

 When you look at http://download.opensuse.org/repositories/server:/monitoring/openSUSE_Tumbleweed/x86_64/ you see a more recent version of monitoring-tools-*.x86_64.rpm

 The above error usually means your local zypper configuration is out of sync with the repository.
 A zypper refresh solves that, so this combination correctly updates:

-zypper refresh zypper dist-upgrade
+zypper refresh --force zypper dist-upgrade